somanayr/watsup-client/README.md

 Server can be found [here](https://github.com/watsup-protocol/server)

 This is designed as a proof of concept.
-A full implementation will require better vetting by people more experienced at the least.
-And almost certainly better protocol design.
+A full implementation will require better vetting by people more experienced than us, and most likely serious redesign of the protocol.

 For more information, read our [paper](https://github.com/watsup-protocol/paper/)